-Periodically, KTMPO may work with consultants or other planning partners to publish online mapping tools or in-person map displays that allow the public to pin-point, flag, and comment on areas for improvement within their communities.

-Upon request, KTMPO will attend community events.
+Periodically, KTMPO may work with consultants or other planning partners to publish online mapping tools or in-person map displays that allow the public to pinpoint, flag, and comment on areas for improvement within their communities.
+KTMPO will proactively seek opportunities to attend community events.
 KTMPO will utilize these opportunities as a means of soliciting feedback and respond as appropriate.